 In the days before warehouse barcode scanners were made for the masses, many retail businesses in Malaysia relied solely on manual labour to get data entry done right.
 That downside of the outdated method is, human error is inevitable.
 Studies have shown that human error have a direct correlation to the volume of data input.
 Warehouse Barcode scanners in comparison, permit quick and accurate recording of information, so the work down the chain could be processed quickly and accurately.
 Warehouse Barcode scanners can also help retail operations make better use of human assets in other important roles: attending to enquiries, dealing with suppliers, brainstorming sessions etc.

 Warehouse Barcode scanners saves operational time consistently.
 Employees are usually flooded by mandatory tasks on a daily basis thus causing a neglect of key areas in the business.
 Let’s put things into perspective: A crew of 25 employees is needed to work over the weekend to organize a 6 months’ worth of inventory.
 Barcode scanners keep things effective with only 4 employees and a total of about 5 hours to get the same amount of inventory organized.
 In a modern retail environment, employees can now use barcode scanners to ring up dozens of products within minutes.

-For a retail environment to integrate barcode scanners into its operations, an initial capital investment is inevitable.
+For a retail environment in Malaysia to integrate barcode scanners into its operations, an initial capital investment is inevitable.
 However, the long term cost savings derived from barcode scanners can offset your business’ overhead expenses.
 With the emergence of the internet and information technology, you can download barcode fonts from the internet anytime, not to mention the ease of smartphone scanning, monitoring and tracking of your assets.
 When barcode scanners are applied with thoughtful planning and execution, they can save you a substantial amount of money in the long run.